-The Pipeline Challenge is an epic adventure along the pipeline that connects Kalgoorlie to Perth *** Event Postponed in May 2020 due to C-19, Date TBC for
+The Pipeline Challenge is an epic adventure along the pipeline that connects Kalgoorlie to Perth The Pipeline Challenge is an epic 5 day,

 The Pipeline Challenge is an epic adventure along the pipeline that connects Kalgoorlie to Perth